 The sidebar on the right contains a search bar at the top and a list of search results below it.
-For example, in the screenshot below, we searched “develop” and got two results.
-These two results are subclips within the current clip which match the query.
+For example, in the screenshot below, we searched “Robert” and got one result, which is a subclip within the current clip which matches the query.

 The search bar also contains a filter button, which works in the same way as in the library search and which can be used to drill down in the search results.

 4. Editing a subclip

 If you have permissions to edit a subclip, you can click it to start editing.
 The description field and the IN and OUT timecodes will become editable.